NEW YORK TIMES BESTSELLER • NAMED ONE OF THE BEST BOOKS OF THE YEAR BY THE ECONOMIST "The

 competitors and prediction markets.
 They've even beaten the collective judgment of

-groundbreaking and accessible book Tetlock and Gardner show us how we can learn from this
+this groundbreaking and accessible book Tetlock and Gardner show us how we can learn from this

 elite group.
 Weaving together stories of forecasting successes (the raid on Osama bin Laden's